lovedbySky/StealerWithWebPanel1.0/README.md

 <b>What info you can take</b>:

-  ip, contry, city, host
+  ip, contry, city, host<br>
   google chrome password and cookies<br>
-  amigo password and cookies
+  amigo password and cookies<br>
-  brave password and cookies
+  brave password and cookies<br>
-  microsoft edge password and cookies
+  microsoft edge password and cookies<br>

-  mozilla firefox password and cookies
+  mozilla firefox password and cookies<br>

-  opera password and cookies
+  opera password and cookies<br>

-  chromium password and cookies
+  chromium password and cookies<br>

 (Was tested in windows10 and Ubuntu22.04)